andrewharmellaw/andrewharmellaw.github.com/index.md

 ---
 {% include JB/setup %}

-{% newthought "Hello and welcome to" %} my blog-aggregator.
+{% newthought "Hello and welcome to" %} my creations-aggregator.

 Over the years I've been a little profligate with my internet prescence.
 Here's a handy overview, with some deep links into the semi-interesting bits.

 If I was to sum up everything that I have collected here it would "a series of attempts at [unflattening](https://www.goodreads.com/book/show/23503006-unflattening)".
 That is to say I'm trying to reconsider how I, and others, construct knowledge, and challenge when I think things could be different.

-Beginning with my first conference talk at [Devoxx UK in 2014](https://www.youtube.com/watch?v=znQtAIpXlP4), right up to my current blog series' on the [experience of development](index-xp-of-dev.html) and [organisations](index.orgs.html) I've been trying to understand why things are they way they are; to bring different perspectives; and ask challenging questions.
+Beginning with my first conference talk at [Devoxx UK in 2014](https://www.youtube.com/watch?v=znQtAIpXlP4), right up to my current blog series on the [experience of development](index-xp-of-dev.html) and [organisations](index.orgs.html) I've been trying to understand why things are they way they are; to bring different perspectives; and ask challenging questions.

 Sometimes this involves pointing out what I think we've forgotten.
 Other times it's to suggest parallels and contrasts with other disciplines.
 Other times still I'm just trying to figure stuff out and wanted to share my progress.